vt-middleware/ldaptive/docs/guide/authentication/accountstate.md

 #### Warnings

-expiration | date this account will expire loginsRemaining | number of logins allowed until the account will start failing
+expiration | date this account will expire loginsRemaining | number of logins allowed until the account will not be allowed to bind successfully

 #### Errors